WJET (AM)

-WJET (1400 kHz; "Jet Radio 1400") is a commercial AM radio station in Erie, Pennsylvania.
-It broadcasts a talk radio format and is owned by iHeartMedia, Inc. WJET's studios are in the Boston Store building in downtown Erie.
+WJET (1400 AM, "Jet Radio 1400") is a commercial radio station licensed to Erie, Pennsylvania, United States.
+Owned by iHeartMedia, it carries a conservative talk format with a lineup of nationally-syndicated programs.
+WJET's studios are located in the Boston Store building in downtown Erie.

-WJET has a power of 1,000 watts.
-The transmitter is at the intersection of East 18th Street and Ash Street in the city of Erie.
+WJET's transmitter is sited at the intersection of East 18th Street and Ash Street in the city of Erie.
 Programming is also heard on 250-watt FM translator W244DX at 96.7 MHz.

-Programming

-WJET primarily runs conservative talk hosts from the co-owned Premiere Networks.
-Weekdays begin with a local news and information show, Erie Talk in the Morning, hosted by Barry Dain Steinhagen.
-The rest of the schedule is made up of nationally syndicated shows: The Glenn Beck Program, The Sean Hannity Show, The Clay Travis and Buck Sexton Show, The Jesse Kelly Show, The Joe Pags Show, Coast to Coast AM with George Noory and America in the Morning with John Trout.

-Weekends include Kim Komando, Free Talk Live, Bill Handel on the Law, Money Talk with Bob Brinker, Mike Gallager and iHeartRadio Podcast Premiere.
-Under previous ownership, The Rush Limbaugh Show was dropped in December 2008 after Premiere Networks demanded higher fees from WJET's owner to carry Limbaugh.
-It was immediately restored when iHeartMedia assumed ownership of the radio station in 2019.

 History

 WJET signed on the air in 1951.
+It operated on a frequency previously occupied by WRAK, which by then had been reallocated to Williamsport.
 It was powered at only 250 watts and its studios were at 1635 Ash Street, where WJET's transmitter is located to this day.
 For much of its early history, the station was owned by WJET, Inc., a subsidiary of Myron Jones Stations.

 During the 1960s and 1970s, WJET had a Top 40 format, playing the big hits of the day.
-But by the 1980s, most music listening had shifted from AM to FM stations.
-In 1986, WJET Broadcasting bought an FM station at 102.3 MHz, and shifted its Top 40 format to that station, giving it the WJET call sign.
-AM 1400 became talk station WLKK, carrying programming from NBC Talknet and the Mutual Broadcasting System.
+But by the 1980s, most music listening had shifted from AM to FM stations, despite 1400 going into AM Stereo mode.
+In 1986, WJET Broadcasting bought WSEG-FM at 102.3 MHz, and shifted its Top 40 format to that station, giving it the WJET call sign.
+AM 1400 had various formats, first as WBLQ with Urban Contemporary for about a year.
+Later flipping to Country as WLKK before going to talk after WXTA Country 98 signed on with Country on FM.
+WLKK carried programming from NBC Talknet and the Mutual Broadcasting System.

 Connoisseur Media later bought WJET and WLKK.
 In 2001, the WJET call letters returned to AM 1400.
 FM 102.3 is now WQHZ, owned by Cumulus Media.
+The Rush Limbaugh Show was dropped in December 2008 after Premiere Networks demanded higher fees from WJET's owner to carry Limbaugh.

 On March 27, 2019, Connoisseur Media announced that it would transfer WJET and its other Erie stations to iHeartMedia in exchange for WFRE and WFMD in the Frederick, Maryland, radio market.
 WFRE and WFMD were part of the Aloha Station Trust.
-The sale closed on May 20, 2019.
+The sale closed on May 20, 2019; after the close, Limbaugh was restored to WJET's lineup.

 In August 2021, the Erie Otters hockey team announced a radio partnership with WJET, beginning with the 2021-2022 OHL season.